What We Offer

 Read testimonials from some of our members on their experience with the Fellowship.

 On the first Sunday of each month, there is a potluck brunch or dinner.
-Participants bring a dish to share and their own table service.
+Participants bring a dish to share and can bring their own table service.

 The Fellowship has a Sunday morning program for children from pre-school through age 15.
 Child care is provided for infants if advance notice is given.
 Children pre-school through age 11 meet with the adults from 10:30 – 10:45 a.m. and then participate in Religious Exploration activities until noon.
 Youth 12 years old and up are welcome at Youth Group activities.
 Their program is developed from a variety of sources that they help select.
 Parents are invited to participate in choosing and teaching programs.